A Rational Choice in Medicine

 Once I started reading this book, I felt compelled to finish it and found myself agreeing with almost all it said.
 I am happy to recommend it.

 What is most striking about this book is its simplicity.
 There is nothing fancy about it.
 It is pocket size, with a simple lime green cover which somehow invites the reader to open it and see what is inside!
 Once there, the chapters are beautifully laid out in bite size chunks, making it easy to dip into, or read in one sitting.

-The underlying principles of the homeopathic medical model are clearly set out, explaining in simple terms the way homeopaths approach illness and using examples to illustrate how patients express disease in individual ways.
-Among other things, Morrish tackles the issues of placebo, evidence, and ethics, as well as looking at the experience of the consultation, the homeopathic process and even a mentions the vocation of the homeopath.
-He explains how some of the latest developments in scientific thinking, such as quantum physics and psychoneuroimmunolgy (which studies the effects of thinking and feeling on the body) are supporting homeopathic thinking.
+The underlying principles of the homeopathic medical model are clearly set out, explaining in simple terms the way homeopaths approach illness, and using examples to illustrate how patients express disease in individual ways.
+Among other things, Morrish tackles the issues of placebo, evidence and ethics, as well as looking at the experience of the consultation, the homeopathic process and even mentions the vocation of the homeopath.
+He explains how some of the latest developments in scientific thinking, such as quantum physics and psychoneuroimmunolgy (which studies the effects of thinking and feeling on the body), are supporting homeopathic thinking.

 If I have any criticism, it is that there is perhaps a little too much emphasis on the "negative and attacking" sceptics.
 This book succeeds in showing how science is at the heart of homeopathic medicine.
 It is carefully referenced with sources for further reading.
 It is cleverly written, simplifying the complicated and illustrating the rationality of the homeopathic way.
 Certainly, this little book is a must for clinic waiting rooms.